 There is a lot of contradiction about the effectiveness of different types of masks.
 However, considering the size of the virus and detailed studies of airborne contamination, normal masks are not completely effective in preventing the small particles.
 The obligation of wearing a mask is more to decrease the transmission range of the particles coming out of the infected person’s mouth.
 In this regard, the visor can substantially increase the prevention effectiveness.
 Because it acts as a shield against the airflow with suspended particles.
 Thus, these particles can hardly reach the surface of the mask.

 Energy perspectives regarding post COVID-19 in commercial buildings

 Energy analytic solutions like Builtrix can support building managers to track their energy profile, before and after the COVID-19 situation.
 This process may take less than half an hour to convert your raw data, from sensors or electricity bills, into meaningful insights.
 Builtrix database demonstrates that starting from March 2020, a considerable reduction is recorded in the electricity consumption of business buildings in Portugal.
 Thus, during the quarantine period, the energy savings in commercial buildings are noticeable.

-The bright side of the story is the behavior change that is practiced during this period.
+The bright side of the story is the behavior change that was practiced during this period.
 For example, it is observed that:

-Moreover, some retrofit actions are now in the top-priority of buildings due to risk reductions and national obligations.
-These types of renovations include using smart lighting, smart air-conditioning, and ventilation system.
-Solutions like Builtrix support the decision making and investment process associated with the deployment of new energy efficiency technologies by providing benchmarking, prediction, and insight services.
+Moreover, some retrofit actions are now the top priority of buildings due to risk reductions and national obligations.
+These types of renovations include using smart lighting, smart air-conditioning, and ventilation systems.
+Solutions like Builtrix support the decision-making and investment process associated with the deployment of new energy efficiency technologies by providing benchmarking, prediction, and insight services.